rosenpass/rosenpass/papers/whitepaper.md

 When the initator is under load, it will ignore processing any incoming messages.

 When a responder is under load, the recieved handshake message will be discarded and a cookie reply message is sent.
 The initiator, then on the reciept of the cookie reply message, will store a decrypted `cookie_value` to set the `cookie` field to subsequently sent messages.
 As per the retransmission mechanism above, the initiator will send a retransmitted InitHello or InitConf message with a valid `cookie` value appended.
 On receiving the retransmitted handshake message, the responder will validate the `cookie` value and resume with the handshake process.

+# Changelog

+- Added section "Denial of Service Mitigation and Cookies", and modify "Dealing with Packet Loss" for DoS cookie mechanism

 \printbibliography